ACCLAB/DABEST-python/README.md

 - Run `pytest` in the root directory of the source distribution.
 This runs the test suite in the folder `dabest/tests/mpl_image_tests`.
 - Run `nbdev_test` in the root directory of the source distribution.
-  This runs the value assertion tests in parent folder `dabest/tests`
+  This runs the value assertion tests in the folder `dabest/tests`

 The test suite ensures that the bootstrapping functions and the plotting functions perform as expected.